tanwar2845/Vrinda_Store_excel_dashboard/README.md

 - **Vrinda Store Data Analysis(1).xlsx:** The main Excel file containing the data and visualizations.
 - **README.md:** This file providing an overview of the project.

-## Special Thanks

-A special thank you to @RishabhMishra for his guidance on this project.